Society-Project/Society/README.md

 # Society Project

 This is an all purpose social network practice project, maintain by a group of highly motivated young developers.
+Communication is leaded with Agile Methodology with Daily Standups and Sprint of tasks.

 ## Tech stack
 The client app is a NextJS TypeScript project, using MUI React components.